minghuaw/toy-rpc/book/06b_timeout.md

 # Set timeout for an RPC call

-The client can set the timeout for the next RPC request using the `timeout(duration: Duration)` method, which can be chained with the `call` method.
+A default timeout of 10 seconds is assigned to client upon creation, and this default timeout can be changed using `set_default_timeout(duration: Duration)` method on the client.
+Each RPC call will have the default timeout unless it is prepended with `set_next_timeout(..)` method.
+The client can set the timeout for the next RPC request using the `set_next_timeout(duration: Duration)` method, which can be chained with the `call` method.
 Please note that the timeout is **ONLY** set for the immediate next RPC call, and all RPC calls do not have timeout if not explicitly set using the `timeout` method.

 We will re-use the example service definition in the [cancellation chapter](https://minghuaw.github.io/toy-rpc/06a_cancellation.html).
 For you convenience, the service definition and server code are copied below.